 - Marcel applauds the changes made from a calendar perspective.
 Racing in summer will provide a better platform for teams to manage their load and keep riders more focused throughout a season.

-- Kipp explains that part of the changes in 2018 will see more teams have the opportunity to participate in some of the UCI stanchioned events such as the Sun Tour and Cadel Evans road race.
+- Kipp explains that part of the changes in 2018 will see more teams have the opportunity to participate in some of the UCI sanctioned events such as the Sun Tour and Cadel Evans Road Race.

-- Continuing on the theme of local racing and teams nullifying races, Marcel discusses how this culture has made its way to the local scene, indicating that some teams at local club racing will come down with 10 riders and essentially control a local criterium, ultimately dominating the race.
-Marcel talks about strategies to minimise this at a local level, such as dividing NRS teams into two and have them compete against each other in the local crits.
-This will open up the race and provide a better conditioning environment for NRS team members at their local club races.
+- Continuing on the theme of local racing and teams nullifying races, Marcel discusses how this culture has made its way to the local club scene, where some teams will bring 10 riders and essentially control a local criterium, ultimately dominating the race.
+Marcel talks about strategies to minimise this at a local level, such as dividing NRS teams into two and having them compete against each other in the local crits.
+This will open up the race and provide a better conditioning environment for NRS team members in local club races.

-- The group discusses the growth of the fondo events in Australia, such as the Amy Gillett and Peaks Challenge events etc. Being able the leverage these events to blend in NRS level races appears to be a concept that everyone agrees on.
-The fondo events offer closed roads, a festival like environment and circuits that are more in favour of the style of racing the Tommy believes could entice more of that winning race culture.
+- The group discusses the growth of the fondo events in Australia, such as the Amy Gillett and Peaks Challenge events.
+Being able the leverage these events to blend in NRS level races appears to be a concept that everyone agrees on.
+The fondo events offer closed roads, a festival like environment and circuits that are more in favour of the style of racing Tommy believes could entice more of that winning culture.

-- Lee asks Kipp if he had a crystal ball, what does the NRS look like in 2021?
+- Lee asks Kipp “if he had a crystal ball, what would the NRS look like in 2021?”
 Kipp outlines a framework of racing that entices more young people into the sport and provides a better pathway to the professional ranks; more quality people in the sport of cycling driving the right agenda, and more collaboration within the Asian cycling federations, so there are more opportunities and pathways available in the Asia Pacific region.

 - Lee asks Kipp if there’s enough good people at the top of the sport and if there’s enough people with experience in cycling.
 Kipp outlines the blend of experiences within CV and the growing trend of board level members who have come from within the inner Australian cycling sanctum.

-- Lee talks about the history of CA being negative and despite the fact CA have led some really positive changes for 2018 people our focusing on the one negative, being the exclusion of the Melbourne to Warrnambool in 2018.
+- Lee talks about the history of CA being negative and despite the fact CA have led some really positive changes for 2018, people are focusing on the one negative, being the exclusion of the Melbourne to Warrnambool in 2018.

 - Marcel talks about the heartbeat of Australian cycling being at club level and Kipp says he’s 100% right.
 Kipp says focusing CA’s efforts right down at the local cycling clubs is the next step once they have implemented this revised 2018 framework of racing.

 - Tommy corrects a comment Kipp had said earlier.
 Tommy says CA’s agenda should be about creating pathways to overseas for “good riders” as opposed to being a “good rider in a good team”.
-Tommy says things still appears to be focused on tipping the top-level riders (in the top-level teams) up higher as opposed to balancing out and identifying unknown young upcoming talent.
+Tommy says things still appear to be focused on tipping the top-level riders (in the top-level teams) up higher as opposed to balancing out and identifying unknown, young and upcoming talent.

 - Tommy talks about providing the best riders the best opportunity being tricky as each top level team has 16 riders and only 7 team members are allowed to participate in an NRS race.